SoftwareDefinedVehicle/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_client.md

 ## Building and Running

 To (re-)build the App after changing the code you can use the [build script](https://github.com/eclipse-velocitas/vehicle-app-cpp-template/blob/main/build.sh).
-As preparation for running you must also set two environment variables to indicate where the address/port of the server.
+As preparation for running you must also set an environment variables to define the address/port of the server.

 ```bash
 ./build.sh